abdninesix/ProductBox-Frontend-Challenge/README.md

 Build the client side app by running the command: `npm run build`.
 This is important because the frontend will run through the backend.

-Once the dependancies are installed, you can start the `server` side application by running: `npm start`
+Now you can start the `server` side application by running: `npm start`

 Once the server is running, you can access the RandoStore by opening your browser to `http://localhost:3000`